danjulio/MPPT-Solar-Charger/readme.md

 * Watchdog functionality to power-cycle connected device if it crashes

 ### Applications
-* Remote control and sense applications* Solar powered web cam* Night-time “critter” cam* Solar powered LED night lighting controller
+* Remote control and sense applications* Solar powered web or timelapse camera* Night-time “critter cam"* Solar powered LED night lighting controller

 #### Bonus Application
 The charger works well as a 12- and/or 5-V UPS when combined with a laptop power supply.
 The laptop supply should be able to supply at least 3.5A at between 18.5 - 21V output (for example a Dell supply at 20V/3.5A) - a high enough voltage to initiate charging.
 The charger will both charge the battery and supply the load current to the user's device and the battery will supply power if AC power fails.